 Cerebellar catalepsy or excessive static equilibrium, originally described by Babinski, consists in the fact that the cerebellar patient can maintain his limbs immobile in certain fixed positions with greater steadiness than a normal individual.
 This is best demonstrated by making the patient lie on his back with the hips and knees flexed and then asking him to raise his feet from the couch and hold them in the air without touching each other.
 During the process of assuming this posture, the limbs and trunk show an initial hypermetria and asynergia, but in a few moments the limbs become immobile and remain fixed, without fatigue, for a number of minutes, showing none of the oscillations observed in healthy persons.
-In chronic unilateral cerebellar disease the outstretched upper limb on the ipso-lateral side is often steadier than on the healthy side.
+In unilateral cerebellar disease the outstretched upper limb on the ipso-lateral side is often steadier than on the healthy side.

 The pituitary gland is a small oval body whose longest diameter lies transversely.
-It occupies the sella turcica of the sphenoid bone, being enclosed within a special covering of dura mater, and is connected with the floor of the third ventricle by a narrow, hollow stalk -the infundibulum, which leads upwards through a special aperture The pituitary gland consists of two lobes, serving different in the dura. functions:-(1) a larger anterior lobe, purely epithelial and glandular in structure and containing many chromophile cells of active, secreting nature; (2) a smaller posterior lobe which is subdivided into a pars intermedia, epithelial in structure, but without chromophile cells, and a pars nervosa, the continuation of the infundibulum, and consisting of ependymal and neuroglial cells.
+It occupies the sella turcica of the sphenoid bone, being enclosed within a special covering of dura mater, and is connected with the floor of the third ventricle by a narrow, hollow stalk-the infundibulum, which leads upwards through a special aperture in the dura.
+The pituitary gland consists of two lobes, serving different functions :-(1) a larger anterior lobe, purely epithelial and glandular in structure and containing many chromophile cells of active, secreting nature; (2) a smaller posterior lobe which is subdivided into a pars intermedia, epithelial in structure, but without chromophile cells and a pars nervosa, the continuation of the infundibulum, and consisting of ependymal and neuroglial cells.
 The pars nervosa is developed by outgrowth from the primitive brain, whereas the pars intermedia and anterior lobe are developed as a backward diverticulum from the primitive ectoderm of the pharynx.
 In fact, a small longitudinal patch of pituitary tissue often persists in the submucous tissue of the pharyngeal roof, outside the cranial cavity.

-The secretion of the anterior lobe (" tethelin "), an internal secretion which is related to the general growth of the body and especially of the skeleton, enters the blood-stream of the venous sinuses around the gland.
+The secretion of the anterior lobe, which is related to the general growth of the body and especially of the skeleton, enters the bloodstream of the venous sinuses around the gland.

-The secretion of the posterior lobe, comprising pars intermedia and pars nervosa, is of a colloid character.
-It passes directly between the ependymal cells into the cerebro-spinal fluid of the third ventricle, and thence enters the blood-stream, via the dural sinuses.
-This secretion of the posterior lobe has a marked effect in raising the general vascular pressure, in producing contraction in all varieties of nonstriped msucle (e.q. uterus, bladder, intestine, etc.), and also acts as a powerful diuretic and galactogogue.
-Experimental removal of a portion of the pituitary (total removal is fatal) produces a remarkable effect upon the metabolism of sugar, causing an increased power of retaining sugar in the body.
+The secretion of the pars intermedia and pars nervosa, which is of a colloid character, passes directly between the ependymal cells into the cerebro-spinal fluid of the third ventricle, and thence enters the blood-stream, via the dural sinuses.
+The secretion of this posterior lobe has a marked effect in raising the general vascular pressure, in producing contraction in all varieties of non-striped muscle (e.q. uterus, bladder, intestine, &c.), and also acts as a powerful diuretic and galactogogue.
+Experimental removal of a portion of the pituitary (total removal is fatal) produces a remarkable effect. upon the metabolism of sugar, causing an increased power of retaining sugar in the body.
 In a normal person, if more than a certain amount of glucose (about 100 grammes) be taken at a dose, some of it will overflow in the urine, producing a temporary glycosuria.
 But if the posterior lobe of the pituitary body be destroyed, far larger doses can be taken without causing overflow glycosuria.

 The pituitary gland undergoes temporary enlargement during pregnancy, chiefly owing to an increase in the chromophile cells of its anterior lobe.
-This enlargement may even produce bi-temporal hemianopia in pregnant women by pressure on the optic chiasma; transient acromegaly has also been described, whilst glycosuria has been frequently noted, probably resulting from hyper-activity of the posterior lobe.
+This enlargement may even produce hemianopia in pregnant women; transient acromegaly has also been described, whilst glycosuria has been frequently noted, probably resulting from hyper-activity of the posterior lobe.